Mik3Rizzo/rpico-rc522/README.md

 There is also a collection of utils functions.

-## Requisites and install
+## Requirements and install

-The library is written for CircuitPython.
+The library is works with CircuitPython.

 To install CircuitPython on the Pico:
 - Download it [here](https://circuitpython.org/board/raspberry_pi_pico/)
 - Push the BOOTSEL button on the Pico while connecting the usb to the computer.
 - Drag and drop the downloaded file directly into the Pico, that is seen as a USB storage.

-To use the library, simply copy `rc522.py` and `rc522manager.py` (eventually also `utils.py`) in the Raspberry Pico microcontroller (started normally, not pushing BOOTSEL).
+To install the library, simply copy the `rpico_rc522` folder in the `lib` directory of the Pico.

-## Pinout
+## Wiring

-Default pinout for the connection between the Pico and the rc522.
+Default wiring between the Pico and the rc522.

 | Name  | Pin #  | Pin name |
 |:-----:|:------:|:--------:|